-Any auction listing jobs must be from reputable on-line shops, that already have their own business accounts on reputable auction listing sites, such as eBay or Amazon.
+Any auction listing jobs must be from reputable online shops that already have their own business accounts on reputable auction listing sites, such as eBay or Amazon.

-Trials or probationary periods without pay
+Trials and probationary periods without pay

 We do not accept jobs that involve a trial or probationary period without pay.

-In some circumstances it may be appropriate to discuss use of Work Trials with the employer.
+In some circumstances it may be appropriate to discuss the use of Work Trials with the employer.